Child & Youth Groups

 Big Thinkers explores themes from philosophy, psychology, evolution, neuroscience, and ethics, as well as the world our youth are growing up in today: artificial intelligence, social media, algorithms, free will, and what it means to be the first generation coming of age in a time when humanity and machines are beginning to merge.

-Sampler Series (5 weeks) โ Explore a different theme each week, from Early Humans and Modern Minds to Do we really have free will in the age of algorithms?
+Explore a different theme each week, from Early Humans and Modern Minds to Do we really have free will in the age of algorithms?
 A fun, accessible introduction to big ideas.
-Click here for more information and how to register.

-What It Means to Be Neurodivergent (5 weeks) โ Groups for preteens and teens who identify as girls.
+Groups for preteens and teens who identify as girls.
 Explore strengths, challenges, and identity in a safe and affirming space.
-Click here for more information and to register.

 Community Art Groups